Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 • testing across both normal and edge-case scenarios

-The same report also notes that 92% of respondents said AI improves time to resolution, which is directly relevant to receptionist workflows.
 If a transfer causes delay, repetition, or misrouting, it undermines one of the main operational reasons for using AI in the first place.

-How This Works in Practice with Different Setups
+How This Works Across Different Setups

 The exact transfer mechanism depends on the platform.

-AI receptionist platform setup
+Prebuilt AI receptionist platform

-In a prebuilt AI receptionist platform, transfer logic is often configured through routing settings, escalation rules, and destination numbers.
+In a prebuilt AI receptionist product, transfer logic is often configured through routing settings, escalation rules, and destination numbers.
 This is usually the fastest way to launch, but it may give businesses less control over the exact handoff behavior.

 Custom workflow setup

 In a more flexible stack, the AI can use tools and structured rules to decide when and where to transfer.
 That gives teams more control over prompts, routing conditions, and the information passed during handoff.
+If that level of control is what you need, OpenClaw for AI receptionist workflows is the more relevant comparison point.

 Hybrid setup

 A hybrid approach often works best in practice.
 The AI handles first contact, FAQs, and intake, then transfers when the request becomes more sensitive, more complex, or more valuable.
-This is also where a guided platform like Solvea can fit naturally: it can help businesses get the first layer of AI reception live faster, while still keeping human takeover as a clear part of the experience.

-Common Problems with AI Call Transfers
+Common Problems With AI Call Transfers

 Transfers usually fail for predictable reasons.